jrie/kisslib/README.md

 * ~~Add tags, so ebooks can be tagged with short terms to make a search for particular books easier~~
 * ~~Add a checked column for "books already read" in the overview which can set or unset a book as read and which can be filtered too~~
 * ~~Add a priority list, for example ranging from -10 to 0 to 10 in order to set a priority list, by default books should be added with 0, make this orderable like other columns~~
+* ~~Add a switch of what columns to search in using the search bar~~
+* ~~Make the columns reorderable and save there state on exit - in addition with an option to reset the column order to default~~ Column order can be reset in "View" > "Reset column order"

+Upcoming requests / git version implements which are not included in any other release:

+* ~~Save the application window size on exit and restore it on startup~~
 * Add parsing/read out of cover images from ebooks, showing a thumbnail in "edit ebook details" dialog
 * Add a GtkAppChooserDialog to select a launcher for a particular ebook file type
-* ~~Add a switch of what columns to search in using the search bar~~
-* ~~Make the columns reorderable and save there state on exit - in addition with an option to reset the column order to default~~ Column order can be reset in "View" > "Reset column order"
-* Save the application window size on exit and restore it on startup
 * Use threading for read out routines to keep the UI responsive and remove requirement of gtk_main_iteration_do of GTK

 * your feedback and feature suggestions! (please open an issue or contact me by email)